 - Cut your carrots into similar-sized pieces so they cook evenly and blend smoothly.

-- For the creamiest texture, I recommend blending the soup in batches using a stand blender, as it achieves a smoother result than an immersion blender.
-If you’re using a stand blender, let the soup cool slightly first, then cover the lid of the blender with a kitchen towel to prevent any hot splashes.
+- For the creamiest texture, I recommend blending the soup in batches using a stand blender, which achieves a smoother result than an immersion blender.
+If you’re using a stand blender, let the soup cool slightly first, then cover the lid with a kitchen towel to prevent any hot splashes.

 - This soup freezes great.
 Make a double batch and store portions in airtight containers for quick meals.